El-7arifa23/HR-Analysis/README.md

-#  HR Attrition Analysis – Nexasoft
+#  HR Attrition Analysis – NezamTrack

 An end-to-end data analysis project that explores the root causes of employee attrition using a variety of analytical tools.
 This project was created as part of **DEPI Round 2 (2024–2025)** for **Nexasoft** and uses real-world simulation data to deliver actionable insights.